 What is Uninsured Motorist Coverage?

-Uninsured motorist coverage is an optional insurance add-on that protects you financially when you're involved in an accident with a driver who has no insurance.
-This coverage essentially steps into the shoes of the at-fault driver's insurance company, paying for your damages when they have no policy to cover you.
-With approximately 15.4% of U.S. drivers operating without insurance in 2023—and some states seeing rates as high as 28%—this protection has become increasingly important for American drivers.
+Uninsured motorist coverage is an insurance add-on that protects you financially when you're involved in an accident with a driver who has no insurance.
+This coverage steps into the shoes of the at-fault driver's insurance company, paying for your damages when they have no policy to cover you.
+According to the Insurance Research Council's most recent report, 15.4% of U.S. drivers were uninsured in 2023—meaning roughly one in seven drivers on American roads carries no insurance at all.
+That figure has risen from 12.4% in 2017, making this protection more important than ever.

-When you purchase uninsured motorist coverage, you're adding a safety net to your auto insurance policy.
+When you purchase uninsured motorist coverage, you're adding a safety net to your auto policy.
 Instead of being left with mounting bills and no recourse after an accident caused by an uninsured driver, your own insurance company handles your claim.
-The coverage works similarly to the liability insurance that the at-fault driver should have carried, protecting you from being a financial victim twice—once from the accident itself and again from the lack of compensation.
+The coverage works similarly to the liability insurance the at-fault driver should have carried, protecting you from being a financial victim twice—once from the accident itself and again from the lack of compensation.
+See our guide on recommended coverage levels to build a policy that truly protects you.

 Types of Uninsured Motorist Coverage